yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/properties.md

 ## Joint semantics

-Create the procedure `assert_semantics_and_traverse_values()` and then invoke it for each of the three provided data sets.
+Create the procedure _"assert&#95;semantics&#95;and&#95;traverse&#95;values()"_ and then invoke it for each of the three provided data sets.
 You supply it with a one-dimensional array and a two dimensional array and, for each, your humanly determined estimates of these values:

 - what `array_ndims()` returns
 - what `array_lower()` returns for each dimension